isomerpages/isomerpages-govtech/media/technews/_posts/2020-06-01-from-source-to-sink.md

 For a more in-depth look at how the team created their model, check out this three-part Medium blog post written by GovTech’s Mr Tan Kai Wei.

-![From source to sink: how data science helps Singapore manage its water resources](/images/technews/pub-technews-part3.jpg) *The team of PUB Engineers, from left to right: Hariharan s/o Ramasamy (Engineer, Joint Operations Department), Daniel John Tan (Engineer, Joint Operations Department), and Ashley Ng (Senior Planner, Policy and Planning Department)*
+![From source to sink: how data science helps Singapore manage its water resources](/images/technews/pub-technews-part3.jpg) *The team of PUB Engineers, from left to right: Hariharan s/o Ramasamy (Engineer, Joint Operations Department), Daniel John Tan (Engineer, Joint Operations Department), and Ashley Ng (Senior Planner, Policy and Planning Department).*